jasvirsamra/PHPcapstone/README.md

 Fuel Efficiency Monitoring:
 Track fuel consumption, optimize routes for fuel savings, and calculate the cost per mile for each load.

-Maintenance Scheduling:
-Keep track of vehicle maintenance schedules and ensure timely repairs or inspections to minimize downtime.

-Profit Calculation:
-Detailed breakdown of revenue, expenses, and profit per load, as well as overall profitability for each vehicle and driver.

 User-Friendly Dashboard:
 A customizable dashboard that allows users to monitor KPIs like load status, profitability, fuel usage, and upcoming maintenance.